juliuspr/horn-playing-resources/content/exercises-and-routines/single-note-exercises/long-tones/_index.md

 2. Hold it for 20-45" (seconds), or as long as you can (do not overdo)
 3. Take a 10-30" break
 4. Repeat

+## Taper

+Tapering, or rounding off, the tone at the *very* end can be achieved by almost an increase of air speed.
+As if you blow the note out into the room.
+You can think of an airplane that is about to land: it speeds up right before touching the runway.
+Apply same idea for "landing" the long tones.

 ## Variations